At a Glance

 This half day tour will take you to Tha Kha Floating Market; one of the more charming and less touristy floating markets within easy reach of Bangkok.

-- Gain a new insight and appreciation of authentic Thai ingredients and flavors as you sample delicacies at traditional food stands and fresh produce at colorful floating markets
+- Activate your taste buds and get a feel for authentic Thai ingredients and flavors as you visit traditional food stands and colorful floating markets

 Location & directions

 The Siam is located in the historic Dusit district of Bangkok, close to the sights of the Bangkok Art and Culture Center, the Grand Palace, Pak Khlong Flower Market, the Temple of the Reclining Buddha and Jim Thompson's House.